dotnet/docs-aspire/docs/telemetry.md

 ## Export OpenTelemetry data for monitoring

 The .NET OpenTelemetry SDK facilitates the export of this telemetry data to a data store or reporting tool.
 The telemetry export mechanism relies on the [OpenTelemetry protocol (OTLP)](https://opentelemetry.io/docs/specs/otel/protocol), which serves as a standardized approach for transmitting telemetry data through REST or gRPC.
 The `ConfigureOpenTelemetry` method also registers exporters to provide your telemetry data to other monitoring tools, such as Prometheus or Azure Monitor.
+For more information, see [OpenTelemetry configuration](service-defaults.md#opentelemetry-configuration).

 ## OpenTelemetry environment variables